Booligoosh/codetheweb.blog/_posts/2017-11-15-basic-css-properties.md

 tags: CSS
 keywords: "learn CSS, how to learn CSS, CSS syntax, CSS"
 ---
 So, what can CSS actually do?
-Learn about basic CSS properties in this tutorial including `color`, `background-color`, `font-size` and more...
+Learn about basic CSS properties such as `color`, `background-color`, `font-size` and more...

 ## Getting started
-First of all, if you don't already know the syntax and structure of CSS, [check out my last article first][syntax], where I talk about that.
+If you don’t already know the syntax and structure of CSS, [check out my last article][syntax] before reading this.
 If you  know the CSS syntax already, let's continue!

 For this tutorial, we're going to have some very basic HTML - we will be focusing on the actual CSS.
 Make a new project folder with `index.html` and `style.css` files in it.
 Add the following code to your `index.html`: